All Classes and Interfaces

 Enumerates the different kinds of indexes.

-Marker interface for detailed item type specifications (such as a unique constraint or a BTREE index).
+Marker interface for detailed item type specifications (such as a unique constraint or

 Interface to be implemented for Java-based migrations.